fcambus/spleen/README.md

 in the `.dfont` format for Macintosh users.

-All font sizes contain all ISO/IEC 8859-1 characters, except for the 5x8 version which only contains printable ASCII characters.
+All font sizes contain all ISO/IEC 8859-1 characters, except for the 5x8 version which only contains printable ASCII characters due to character size constraints.

 The font name is a reference to Baudelaire.